 Thanks a miracle, the car survived the war.
 After the war, Eisenach - and its BMW car factory - fell into the Soviet zone (which later became East Germany).
 BMW 328 Bügelfalte was taken to Soviet Union.
 In Moscow the car was initially used by military pilot Aleksey Mikoyan.
 His father was Anastas Mikoyan, USSR's Minister of Foreign Trade and his uncle was an aircraft designer Artyom Mikoyan.
 Every tech-interested person has heard of the "M i G" airplanes named after their creators Mikoyan & Gurevich.

-In the seventies Podkutov exchanged the BMW with Latvian Gvido Adamsons for a Zhiguly/Lada 2101 (the soviet-built FIAT 124 that at the time was a new "western" car in the stagnating USSR).
+In the seventies Podkutov exchanged the BMW with Latvian Gvido Adamsons for a Zhiguly/Lada 2101 (the soviet-built FIAT 124 that at the time was a new "western" car in the stagnating USSR, so rather valuable).

 On this film frame Bügelfalte can be seen in Estonia at the "Tähesõit Pärnu '77" classic car event.
 As can be seen, the car was blue, probably painted during its Moscow epoch.
 Rear wheel covers are missing.